Walmart Coupon Lawsuit Investigation

 - What Can I Do Now?

 - If you still have concerns about your legal rights, we urge you to speak to an attorney in your area.

 - You can scope out whether any other ongoing lawsuits and investigations affect you, here.
 Or, check out our settlements page for a list of resolved class actions that you might be a part of.

 In 2013, Walmart was hit with a class action lawsuit in Pennyslvania that alleged it broke state law with the way it charged tax on purchases made with coupons.

 Walmart was accused of charging too much sales tax on purchases made by consumers who used store or manufacturer coupons.

 The class action lawsuit claimed that Walmart illegally failed to deduct the coupon amount before charging sales tax and printed receipts that were so confusing it would be hard for shoppers to even notice.

 For instance, the plaintiff in the lawsuit claimed that he used a “buy one, get one free” coupon to purchase two cans of shaving gel, each valued at $2.97.
 Instead of charging sales tax on $2.97, which was the total amount the man was charged for his purchase, Walmart instead levied tax on the price of both cans ($5.94).

-How Could a Class Action Lawsuit Help?
+How Did the Class Action Help?